 Who is participating?

-The T.I.C. will be joined by two T.I.C. member companies, Strategic Minerals Spain and Cronimet, and thirteen other organisations from a range of industrial and academic backgrounds, together forming a team with considerable resources.
+The T.I.C. is joined by fifteen other organisations from a range of industrial and academic backgrounds, together forming a team with considerable resources.
 The program is coordinated by Tecnalia, an applied research and technological development centre based in Spain, and a full list of consortium members can be found at the Tarantula website https://h2020-tarantula.eu/.

 |The T.I.C.’s involvement will be led by our Technical Officer, David Knudson, and supported by the Director, Roland Chavasse.
 Here they are seen attending the first Tarantula meeting at the Tecnalia Research and Innovation Center in San Sebastian, Spain, in June.
 (Photo credit: Tarantula, 2019)|